Search results for

 Personally, I’ve opted for a single page, as my muscle memory is used to that.
 I did rearrange some things, though, and I appreciate how customizable the experience has become.
 Some of the changes I love are the new Now Playing tile that adapts to the album art and the handy VPN toggle.

 iOS 18 truly mimics Android’s Quick Settings, allowing iPhone users to add and focus on just the shortcuts that they need.
-And with the new API, developers can design their own toggles, which iPhone 15 Pro users can also assign to the Action button — beyond the Control Center itself.
+And with the new API, developers can design their own toggles, which iPhone 15 Pro and iPhone 16 users can assign to the Action button — beyond the Control Center itself.

 Unlocked Screen